Baby Tooth Timeline - What to Expect

 When to Expect Teething

 Most children start getting their first teeth when they are about six months old.
 The first teeth to arrive are usually the front bottom central incisors, followed by the top central incisors.
 Those teeth are typically followed by the central lateral incisors, which are the teeth on each side of the center set.
 As the teeth continue to grow in, they'll usually come in pairs, preserving the symmetry of your child's bite.
 By the time most kids are between 2 ½ and 3 years old, they have received all 20 of their primary baby teeth, ten teeth on top and ten on the bottom.
-Girls typically teethe before boys, and as a general rule of thumb, your child will probably receive about 4 teeth every six months or so for the first three years of life.
+Girls typically teethe before boys.
+As a general rule of thumb, your child will receive about 4 teeth every six months or so for the first three years of life.

 When to Expect Baby Tooth Loss